open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 `otlpreceiver.NewFactory()` function call.

-The `tailtracer` receiver has to provide a `ReceiverFactory` implementation, and although you will find a `ReceiverFactory` interface (you can find it's definition in the [component/receiver.go](https://github.com/open-telemetry/opentelemetry-collector/blob/v0.53.0/component/receiver.go#L104) file within the Collector's project ), the right way to provide the
+The `tailtracer` receiver has to provide a `ReceiverFactory` implementation, and although you will find a `ReceiverFactory` interface (you can find its definition in the [component/receiver.go](https://github.com/open-telemetry/opentelemetry-collector/blob/v0.53.0/component/receiver.go#L104) file within the Collector's project ), the right way to provide the